 - 3.1 The Government have published Sustainability Appraisal of Regional Spatial Strategies and Local Plan Documents (November 2005) to provide guidance on the preparation of SAs.
 It sets out five key stages for the preparation of SAs for Development Plan Documents.

-These are: - setting the context and objectives, establishing the baseline and deciding on the scope; - · developing and refining options and assessing effects; - preparing the sustainability appraisal; - consulting on draft Development Plan Document and Sustainability Appraisal; and - Monitoring the significant effects of implementing the Development Plan. - 3.2 Each of the stages comprises a number of tasks.
-Figure 1 sets out the stages in detail and the tasks to be carried out at each stage.
-The stages and tasks are also highlighted in the Planning Practice Guidance.
+These are: - setting the context and objectives, establishing the baseline and deciding on the scope; - developing and refining options and assessing effects; - preparing the sustainability appraisal; - consulting on draft Development Plan Document and Sustainability Appraisal; and - Monitoring the significant effects of implementing the Development Plan. - 3.2 Each of the stages comprise a number of tasks.
+Figure 5 sets out the stages in detail and the tasks to be carried out at each stage..

-Figure 1 Incorporating SA within the DPD process
+Figure 5 - Incorporating SA within the DPD process